koraktor/steam-condenser-ruby/README.md

 $ gem install steam-condenser
 ```

-If you're projet dependencies are managed by [Bundler](http://gembundler.com)
+If you're project dependencies are managed by [Bundler](http://bundler.io) add
-add this to your `Gemfile`:
+this to your `Gemfile`:

 ```ruby
 gem 'steam-condenser'